brocaar/chirpstack-application-server/docs/content/integrate/data.md

-    "confirmed": true,                        // whether the payload must be sent as confirmed data down or not "fPort": 10,                              // FPort to use (must be > 0) "data": "...."                            // base64 encoded data (plaintext, will be encrypted by LoRa Server) }
+    "confirmed": true,                        // whether the payload must be sent as confirmed data down or not "fPort": 10,                              // FPort to use (must be > 0) "data": "...."                            // base64 encoded data (plaintext, will be encrypted by LoRa Server) "object": {                               // decoded object (when application coded has been configured) "temperatureSensor": {"1": 25},       // when providing the 'object', you can omit 'data' "humiditySensor": {"1": 32}
+    }
+}

 ```